Board Action Bulletin

 NCUA and its partners in the Federal Financial Institutions Examination Council, an interagency body that promotes uniformity in the supervision of financial institutions, have worked to help financial institutions develop better cybersecurity processes and policies.
 The council offers services at no charge that include outreach and industry education.

-Last year, the council introduced its cybersecurity assessment tool (opens new window) to help credit unions and other institutions determine how prepared they are to address cybersecurity risks.
+Last year, the council introduced its cybersecurity assessment tool (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) to help credit unions and other institutions determine how prepared they are to address cybersecurity risks.
 NCUA is developing a new cybersecurity component to its examination process that embodies the comprehensive risk-management approach of the cybersecurity assessment tool.

 Stabilization Fund Continues Positive Net Position